- Cape Cod

 - Morse Maple Sugar Farm, Montpelier and Bath

-AAfter taking Saga’s included UK door-to-door travel service to the airport, fly to Boston where you are met and taken to Plymouth for a five-night stay at the John Carver Inn (3Q).
-B.
+After taking Saga’s included UK door-to-door travel service to the airport, fly to Boston where you are met and taken to Hyannis for a five-night stay at the Hyannis Harbor Hotel (3Q) in the historic Harborfront Village.

-At leisure.
-An optional excursion visits the Plimoth Plantation – a living museum that brings the history of America's early settlers to life.
+Set off after breakfast for a full day of touring the sites of Plymouth, where pilgrims from the Mayflower founded a colony in 1620.
+You may also like to join an optional excursion to the Plimoth Plantation – a living museum that brings the history of America's early settlers to life.
 B

 This afternoon watch the cresting waves for signs of whales, dolphins, porpoises and seals, as you head out of Plymouth Harbour on this exciting cruise.
 Your onboard naturalist will be there to guide you and if you are fortunate, you may see the large fin whale, the rare humpback or the smaller minke whale.